Combine scenic trips with culinary delights

-Dining on board of trains is pretty common in Switzerland, and options are widely available.
+Dining on board of trains is pretty common in Switzerland.
 You can also have your own drinks and food, as long as you don’t cause inconvenience to other passengers.
-These are the on-board catering options for some of the major railway companies:

 - SBB (Schweizerische Bundesbahnen, operating nation-wide): many IC (Intercity) and EC (Eurocity) trains run by the SBB have a restaurant or bistro on board.
-In 1st class, you’ll be served at your seat if you wish.
+Seat reservations are optional.
+Often, you can have meals and snacks at your seat too.
 The menus include breakfast, beverages, lunch dishes, dinners and desserts.
-Seat reservations are optional, and special orders can be arranged for groups of 10 or more;

-- Die Zentralbahn (operating in Central Switzerland mostly): travelers can order drinks, snacks, lunch and dinner at their seat in both 2nd as well as 1st class, using the BistroOrder app if they like;
+- Die Zentralbahn (operating in Central Switzerland): travelers can order drinks, snacks, lunch and dinner at their seat in 2nd and 1st class, between Lucerne and Interlaken.
+This is part of the GoldenPass route.

-- RhB (Rhaetian Railways, operating in Graubünden): dining during your train ride is possible in panoramic trains and on many special gourmet rides (see below).
+- RhB (Rhaetian Railways, operating in Graubünden): there are railbars with snacks and sandwiches on regional trains.
+Dining is possible in panoramic trains and on many special gourmet rides (see below).

 Dining on board of panoramic trains

 Dining at your seat can add to the special experience of a panoramic Swiss train ride.
 These are the options:

 - Bernina Express: there’s a minibar with snacks and drinks, that can be served at your seat.

 - Centovalli Railway: on most trains, there’s a trolley from which you can buy drinks and snacks.